Key takeaways:

 Cost Disparity in Healthcare and the Need for Transparency

-Cost disparity in healthcare refers to the difference between the lowest and highest charge for a procedure or service among a community at large.
+Cost disparity in healthcare refers to the difference between the lowest and highest charge for a procedure or service in a community at large.

-A Crowe report titled “Transparent Doesn’t Equal Rational found a 297% difference between the lowest and highest charges incurred for the same procedure in the same or similar market.
+A Crowe report titled “Transparent Doesn’t Equal Rational” found a 297% difference between the lowest and highest charges incurred for the same procedure in the same or similar market1.

 The report found that healthcare consumers are not unlike any other shopper.